RxLaboratory/Duik/src-docs/docs/guide/automation/swink.md

 Finally, you can adjust the ***interpolation***[*](../../misc/glossary.md) between the *A* and *B* values:

 - *Hold (square)* disables interpolation.
 The value will *blink*.
-- *Linear* will result in a very simple interpoation without easing (a triangle).
+- *Linear* will result in a very simple interpolation without easing (a triangle).
 - *Smooth (sigmoid)* is the smoothest interpolation, similar to a sine function but with the ability to change the *easing* with the *Rate* value.
     This interpolation is symetrical, like a sine function.
 - *Natural (gaussian)* interpolates the value using the gaussian (*bell*) function, which results in an asymetrical acceleration and deceleration.
 With this interpolation, the motion is more dynamic, and the object looks alive; it is great for the arms swinging during a walk cycle for example.